-Jason Collins, NBA's first openly gay player, dies at 47 after glioblastoma battle - PRESS AI WORLD
+Jason Collins, NBA's first openly gay player, dies at 47 after battling glioblastoma - PRESS AI WORLD

 PRESSAI

-Jason Collins, NBA's first openly gay player, dies at 47 after glioblastoma battle
+Jason Collins, NBA's first openly gay player, dies at 47 after battling glioblastoma

 Credited from: BBC

-• He was the first active player in major North American sports to come out as gay.
+• He was a trailblazer for LGBTQ+ inclusion in sports, being the first active male player to come out as gay in 2013.

 Gallery